DaveSkender/Stock.Indicators/indicators/Chandelier/README.md

 ﻿# Chandelier Exit

-[Chandelier Exit](https://school.stockcharts.com/doku.php?id=technical_indicators:chandelier_exit) is typically used for stop-loss and can be computed for both long or short types.
+Created by Charles Le Beau, the [Chandelier Exit](https://school.stockcharts.com/doku.php?id=technical_indicators:chandelier_exit) is typically used for stop-loss and can be computed for both long or short types.
+[[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/263 "Community discussion about this indicator")

 ![image](chart.png)